MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

   From this information, you can determine the level of risk to your organization by overprivileged and highly privileged apps.

-- For alerts:
+- For incidents:

-  - How many active alerts your tenant has
+  - How many active incidents your tenant has
-  - How many are based on app governance detections (**Threat alerts**)
+  - How many are based on app governance detections (**Threat incidents**)
-  - How many are based on app policies you have in place (**Policy alerts**)
+  - How many are based on app policies you have in place (**Policy incidents**)
-  - The 10 latest alerts
+  - The 10 latest incidents

-  From this information, you can determine how quickly alerts are being generated and the relative number of detected and policy-based alerts.
+  From this information, you can determine how quickly incidents are being generated and the relative number of detected and policy-based incidents.

 - For data usage: